Gregor Riddell plays the cello and writes music.

 Since living in Norway he has performed with artists and ensembles including Mette Henriette, Hildur Guðnadóttir, JAR, Ola Kvernberg, 1816, Neon and Cikada Ensembles; recorded chamber works by Simon Steen-Andersen with the Oslo Sinfonietta; and, recently formed a improvising trio with Karl Nyberg and Bernt Isak Wærstad called KGB.
 In autumn 2016 alongside Rob Lewis, Gregor set up SVS – an Oslo-based online platform broadcasting adventurous music from the Nordics.
 SVS presents weekly mixes by artists from a diverse array of genres and has hosted events at venues including Cafe Oto and Rich Mix London.

 Having originally met during a Banff Residency, BirdWorld has gone on to perform across Europe with highlights including a Union Chapel concert filmed and recorded by NTS Radio, an electronic film score commissioned by London Contemporary Orchestra and collaborating with Streifenjunko, Harpreet Bansal, Sanskriti Shrestha, Alex Stuart, James Kitchman and more.
 Birdworld’s track ‘After Rain’ was included in the August ’18 edition of The Wire Tapper and they recently performed at LSO St Luke’s ‘Open Ear’ recorded live on BBC Radio 3.
+On the 2019 Vernal Equinox, BirdWorld released their debut EP TING TAR TID and will release their album UNDA on Focused Silence on the 2019 autumn Equinox accompanied by a UK tour.

-Gregor was born in London, studied music at Cambridge and composition at the Royal College of Music.
+Gregor was born in London, studied music at Cambridge University and composition at the Royal College of Music.
 He currently lives both in London and Oslo.